-One of the ways that baby boomers can become more competitive is to seek recognition for prior learning, or to complete a short but highly regarded course specifically in their area of expertise.
+To become more competitive you could seek recognition for prior learning.
+You could complete a short but highly regarded course specifically in your area of expertise.
 Your experience can enable you to do post-graduate study or take part in senior management courses in business or management.
 Starting a full degree may not be especially attractive, but there are so many options available to you.
 These offer flexibility and can augment a resume that features a lot of experience but little post-secondary education.

 Networking is another tactic that tends to produce results when searching for a new job.
-If you’re just back in the job market after years of employment and no networking experience, it’s an important step and it can actually be enjoyable.
+If you’re just back in the job market after years of employment and no networking experience, it’s an important step.
+It can even be enjoyable.

-Two components of networking that you should be pursuing involve using your LinkedIn profile to leverage new contacts within your desired industry as well as good old-fashioned person-to-person networking.
+Are you using your LinkedIn profile to leverage new contacts within your desired industry?
+What about some good old-fashioned person-to-person networking?

 It’s important to reach out to professional contacts and arrange lunch meetings and occasional dinners.
 Getting to know people within a company is important.
 Leveraging friendships works.
 Knowing someone within an organization who will recommend you is still one of the best ways into a company because a highly placed employee giving your resume to HR is always going to be more.